 “Are specially labeled ‘surgical’ N95 respirators, as those should be prioritized for healthcare personnel.”

 We completely get it that nurses, doctors, first responders and all front-line medical personnel should have access to N95 face masks.
-But how is it possible that almost two years after the arrival of COVID-19 such masks are not widely available for everyone?
-I personally think the government should be distributing such masks at no or very low cost to the entire population!
+But how is it possible that almost two years after the arrival of COVID-19 the CDC is still telling the public not to use N95 masks?
+We are told that the agency is poised to make a change.
+What has taken it so long?

 Why N95 and KN95 Masks ARE Essential!